"What is my home worth" is a question that any homeowner should be able to answer at any given time.

 A professional appraisal usually occurs when a home is already in escrow.
 This is for two reasons.
 First of all, a professional appraisal is quite costly whereas a CMA or AVM are either very affordable or even free services.
 The second reason is that appraisals are usually done for tax or mortgage purposes and less so for determining what is my home worth.
 That is why there might also be difference between the appraisal value and the actual selling price.

 A professional appraiser looks at many of the same elements as a real estate agent would during a CMA but the appraiser pays more attention to the general trends and how the value has and is changing over time.
 The appraiser looks at the neighbourhood elements that affect the property value, the condition of the property and also the listing value of comparable properties.
+This helps them determine accurately what is your home worth.

 Depending on the purpose of the appraisal, the time period that is being looked at might also differ.
 For example, for tax purposes it is more common to look at the property value at a past date, for mortgage purposes the period would be more current and for investment purposes the appraisal would take into account the most likely future trends.
 The time period that is being looked at will then also have an impact on the property value given by the professional appraiser.